jayagami/auto-apply-xtu-settings/README.md

 >XTU is annoying when undervolting, after restart computer ,you may lose your settings.
 >This script is to automatically apply under-volt and other settings in XTU without opening it ,of course you have to install XTU.

-Now need to see below anymore.
+No need to see below anymore.

 ---
 ## How to enable?